ABFM exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 Question: 1198

-A 29-year-old construction worker seeks a disability opinionfrom you regarding low back pain from a accurate accident.
+A 29-year-old construction worker seeks a disability opinionfrom you regarding low back pain from a exact accident.
 Yourexamination is normal and you believe the patient isthe following?

 1. D. referral to a pain clinic